zoxpx/pxdocs/content/portworx-install-with-kubernetes/_index.md

 ## Installation

-Portworx can be install on cloud or on-premise.
+Portworx can be installed on cloud or on-premise.
 Proceed to one of the below sections for install instructions.

 {{<homelist series="k8s-install">}}